 Uterine fibroids are benign tumors that form in the uterus or on the uterine walls.
 Fibroids are very common, affecting up to 80 percent of women in the United States.
 Also known as myomas or leiomyomas, fibroids range in size, location, number, and type.
-They can cause painful or uncomfortable symptoms for some women, while others may not even know they have fibroids until they are discovered by a doctor or gynecologist.
+They can cause painful or uncomfortable symptoms for some women, while others may not even know they have fibroids until a doctor or gynecologist discovers them.

 Can Fibroids Be Removed?

 Fibroids can be removed with surgery, but procedures like hysterectomies and myomectomies can have severe side effects, including loss of fertility and potential damage to other vital organs.
 Doctors may recommend fibroid removal if they are interfering with your daily life or ability to conceive.
 Minimally invasive methods can shrink fibroids until they die off, which can also alleviate painful symptoms.